HABITS — Admissibility-Based Intelligence Stack

 It does not stabilise through optimisation.

-It holds independently of the system.
+It resolves against conditions that are independent of the system.

-Because the moment that condition fails,
+The moment that condition fails:

 execution is no longer valid.